adameste/anidbcli/README.md

 - rename files using specified rules
 - organize files into folders (Watched/Unwatched + name of the anime)
 - utilizes multiple processor cores (asyncio)
+- project will be published to PyPi (ed2k library may be separated from the client)
 - *50 pts not required, just need to pass*

 # Used libraries